 Let’s compare the cost of florals with another very important wedding vendor.
 I am not down on photography, at all.
 I think it is a sound investment as they capture the memories of the whole day that you’ve planned and all the investment that you’ve put into your wedding.
 You have those photos for years and years and are cherished treasures for yourself for your life time.
 They are worth it, but so are we.
 Let’s compare.

 The average photographer charges around $4000 for full day coverage including image edits and gallery and maybe that includes a second shooter for some of the time.
-Other than equipment, which may be upgraded every year (and would be spread out between all the events the photographer would use them for throughout the year) they have very few expenses.
+Other than equipment, which may be upgraded every year (and would be spread out between all the events the photographer would use them for throughout the year) and the cost of editing software, they have very few expenses.
 There’s a little bit of travel expenses for that particular event to and from, and other than that the investment is for time and expertise and no actual product.
 You are covering the cost of their expertise, equipment, time on the wedding day and then their time editing their photos.
 That’s it.

 With a florist, you might be paying (average) $5500 for your floral designs, but how much of that is actual one-use product.
 Actual flowers that cost something.
 Actual vases that cost something.
 Actual candles that cost something.
 These are all one-use items that have to be purchased for your event.
 Your florist is not making at $5500 into their pocket.
 Let me repeat, in no way are we making that much in our pockets.

 Like photographers, you are paying for their expertise, which is always important value, but even with practice a photographer can just take out their camera when a florist has to pay for product to get their experience.